Western Pennsylvania's trusted news source

 “We need consistent, proactive code enforcement and to hold landlords and property owners accountable for the condition of their properties,” Gigler said.
 “Many parts of East Deer are beautiful, but you often have to drive past rundown areas to see them.”

 He said he plans to closely examine the township’s budget to assess new projects based on necessity and impact.
-Gigler said he’s willing to explore grant and partnerships, and advocate for the redirection of excess or what he finds is unnecessary spending in order to redirect funds to needed projects.
+Gigler said he’s willing to explore grants and partnerships, and advocate for the redirection of excess or what he finds is unnecessary spending in order to redirect funds to needed projects.

 He said road, sidewalk and storm drainage infrastructure projects are worth investing in.